 Bear in mind that if you’re doing a sportive or event, they will generally require you have a licence to take part (which often includes third party liability insurance).
 Don’t assume that this licence will cover everything a cycling travel policy would cover (or that if you have the travel insurance, you don’t need the licence – these tend to be a mandatory requirement for taking part in the event).

 On a separate note: if you ride your bike for work or are deemed a professional rider, then you may need specialist cover.

 If your bike breaks while you’re on the road, how will you get back to where you’re staying?
 Roadside assistance isn’t covered as standard with many policies.
-But, if this is something that’s important to you, check whether the policy you’re taking out includes it, and/or consider standalone bicycle roadside assistance insurance which can rescue you and transport you and your bicycle to your destination.
+But, if this is something that’s important to you, and you’re going on a guided cycling holiday that doesn’t provide a roving mechanic, check whether the policy you’re taking out includes it, and/or consider standalone bicycle roadside assistance insurance which can rescue you and transport you and your bicycle to your destination.

 The cost of flying with your bicycle can be expensive, so some people opt to leave it at home and instead hire a bicycle abroad.
 This can be cost effective, as for the price of buying a bike box and a plane ticket for your own bike, you could instead hire a fantastic carbon fibre bike worth twice the value of your own.

 You may be able to get hire bike insurance from the company you hire the bike from, but the excesses can be hefty.
 Instead, you could take out a short term bicycle insurance policy to cover the hire bike, with a much lower excess.
 You’ll need to think about this though – be warned that standard bicycle insurance policies won’t usually include this, as they only cover against a bicycle which you actually own.